CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

     DARTassembler ligandfilters --input haptic.yml
     DARTassembler ligandfilters --input N-N.yml

-You can see that the Br filter of course returns just 1 ligand, the haptic C-donor filter returns 42 ligands and the N-N cis-bidentate filter returns 24 ligands, making 1,008 possible complexes.
+The Br filter returns just 1 ligand, the haptic C-donor filter returns 42 ligands and the N-N cis-bidentate filter returns 24 ligands, making 1,008 possible complexes.
 If we would have used the entire MetaLig database instead of the small test set of 5,000 ligands, the numbers would be much higher: 294 haptic C-donors and 215 N-N cis-bidentate ligands, enabling the generation of 63,210 distinct complexes or 126,420 isomers!

 Each filter process creates a new ligand database file (e.g. ``N-N.jsonlines``) containing only the ligands that passed the filter criteria.
 Additionally, a new directory called ``info_N-N`` is created, containing detailed information about the filtering process.
 You can use this information to verify that the filters worked as intended.
 For example, let's check that all the N-N bidentate ligands contain at least one carbonyl group by visualizing all ligands that passed the filter:

 .. code-block:: bash

     ase gui info_N-N/concat_xyz/concat_Passed.xyz

+After inspection, please close the ase gui window before proceeding to the next section.

 **Assembling Complexes with Targeted Chemical Space:**